-Trump lashes out at Supreme Court, calls decisions ‘shotgun blasts into the face’ of conservatives
+Trump lashes out at Supreme Court, tries to turn DACA decision into a campaign issue

 Trump has successfully placed two justices on the court during his tenure, Neil M. Gorsuch and Brett M. Kavanaugh, securing a conservative majority on most issues.
 It is among the achievements he frequently touts when making the case for reelection.

-On the two decisions in question this week, at one of the conservative justices has sided with the courts four liberals.
+In the two decisions in question this week, at least one of the conservative justices has sided with the court’s four liberals.

 Both Gorsuch and Chief Justice John G. Roberts Jr. did so in Monday’s ruling that said Title VII of the Civil Rights Act of 1964, which prohibits discrimination “because of sex,” includes gay and transgender employees.
 That opinion was written by Gorsuch.

-Roberts, an appointee of George W. Bush, wrote Thursday’s ruling, which provided a reprieve for nearly 650,000 participants — known as “dreamers” — in the Deferred Action for Childhood Arrivals program, announced by President Barack Obama in 2012 to protect qualified young immigrants from deportation.
+Roberts, an appointee of President George W. Bush, wrote Thursday’s ruling, which provided a reprieve for nearly 650,000 participants — known as “dreamers” — in the Deferred Action for Childhood Arrivals (DACA) program, announced by President Barack Obama in 2012 to protect qualified young immigrants from deportation.

+In tweets later Thursday, Trump called the DACA decision “a highly political one, and seemingly not based on the law.”

+He also cited other rulings with which he was not happy, including one from last year that froze his administration’s plan to include a citizenship question on the 2020 Census form sent to every U.S. household.
+He also cited a decision not hear a case challenging California’s “sanctuary” law that forbids local law enforcement in most cases from cooperating with aggressive federal action to identify and deport undocumented immigrants.

 Robert Barnes contributed to this report.